Computability and Beltrami fields in Euclidean space: Robust computational complexity

 Then, Equation~\eqref{muB} implies that $\bE\Phi_j>0$, and therefore for each Beltrami field $w$ on a full $\mu_B$-measure set, there is a ball of large enough radius $R$ such that $\Phi_j(w|_{B_R})=1$.
 This means that, with probability~$1$, a Gaussian random Beltrami field simulates the tape-bounded Turing machine $T_{b_j}$.

-Finally, since the countable intersection of sets with probability~$1$ also has probability~$1$, we conclude that, almost surely, a Gaussian random Beltrami field simulates all the tape-bounded Turing machines $\{T_{b_j}\}_{j=1}^\infty$. \end{proof}

-Even if every tape-bounded Turing machine is robustly simulated by a Gaussian random Beltrami field with probability one, the robustness of the simulation is not uniform: it depends on the size of the tape.
+Finally, since the countable intersection of sets with probability~$1$ also has probability~$1$, we conclude that, almost surely, a Gaussian random Beltrami field simulates all the tape-bounded Turing machines $\{T_{b_j}\}_{j=1}^\infty$. \end{proof} {Notice that, in contrast with Theorem~\ref{thm:torus}, the randomly chosen Beltrami field in Theorem~\ref{T:random} can simulate every bounded-tape Turing machine.
+This ensures that, almost surely, a randomly chosen Beltrami field exhibits trajectories of arbitrarily high computational complexity.} Even if every tape-bounded Turing machine is robustly simulated by a Gaussian random Beltrami field with probability one, the robustness of the simulation is not uniform: it depends on the size of the tape.
 This follows from the fact that $\epsilon_j$ tends to zero as $j$ goes to $\infty$.

 \begin{Remark} In a sense weaker than Definition~\ref{TC}, Theorem~\ref{T:random} establishes that a Gaussian random Beltrami field in $\mathbb R^3$ is Turing complete almost surely.
 Indeed, each orbit that halts of the universal Turing machine $T$ can be simulated by one of the tape-bounded Turing machines in the countable family $\{T_{b_j}\}_{j=1}^\infty$, and in this sense, we say that the family simulates $T$.
 The proof of Theorem~\ref{T:random} then shows that with probability~$1$ a random Beltrami field $w$ in $\mathbb R^3$ satisfies that, for each $j$, there is a domain $V_j\subset\mathbb R^3$ such that $w|_{V_j}$ simulates the Turing machine $T_{b_j}$; since this happens for all $j$, $w$ is universal.
 However, we need to consider a countable number of orbits instead of one (because for each input of the universal Turing machine $T$ we need to check the evolution of $T_{b_j}$ for all $j$), so it cannot be understood as Turing completeness in the usual sense.
 Another problem, although consistent with the fact that the Beltrami field is randomly chosen, is that the sets $V_j$ are not explicitly constructible as required in Definition~\ref{TC}. \end{Remark}